hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 <li> A Complete screen indicates the software is installed.
 Click Finish to close the wizard.</li>

 <li> Open the Getting Started page in the browser in the same mode in which you completed the installation.
-For example, if you performed your installation in sudo mode, use this command to go to the default installation directory:</li>
+For example, if you performed your installation in sudo mode, use this command to go to the default installation directory:</li><br>

 	cd /opt/intel/computer_vision_sdk_2018.1.<version>/
 </ol>

 ## Set Environment Variables

 Updates to several environment variables are required to compile and run OpenVINO™ toolkit applications.
 You can permanently set environment variables in a way matching your system's conventions.
 A method to set these variables temporarily (lasting only as long as the shell) is provided.
-For a standard OpenVINO™ toolkit installation:​
+For a standard OpenVINO™ toolkit installation:<br>

 	source /opt/intel/computer_vision_sdk_2018.1.<version>/bin/setupvars.sh